QuantumCubed/NOVA/README.md

 # NOVA

 ## Problem & Solution

-Local and niche content is often overshadowed by mainstream media & pre-existing dominant services, limiting the exposure of unique cultural and community perspectives.
-The application allows users to upload and share content that reflects local cultures, issues, and communities.
-This promotes greater diversity and inclusion, giving a platform to voices and stories that might otherwise go unnoticed.
+Local and niche content often gets overshadowed by mainstream media and large platforms, making it difficult for unique cultural and community perspectives to be heard.
+Nova addresses this by offering a space where users can upload and share content that highlights local cultures, issues, and communities.
+This fosters diversity and inclusion, giving a platform to voices and stories that might otherwise remain unheard.

 ## User Experience

-Nova is a web streaming service that allows users to upload videos and share them with the community.
-They can build a following with features like comment, like, dislike, and subscribe.
-Details of the design elements are shown in the prototype video.
+Nova is a web streaming service that empowers users to share their videos and engage with the community.
+Users can build a following through interactive features like comments, likes, dislikes, and subscriptions.
+The design and user flow are demonstrated in the prototype video.

 ## Prototype Video
 https://github.com/user-attachments/assets/a919d85a-da30-403e-b2eb-d992b889d525